How To Stop Fearing Criticism

 Worrying about criticism is a strength.
 A sign you are not arrogant or entitled.
 You don’t expect everything you do to be perfect or expect everyone to love it.

 In any case, the worst criticism is almost always the self-imposed kind.
-No one could ever say anything worse about my work than I can.
+No one could ever say anything worse about our work than we can.
 And do.
-The times when I get panic attacks from worrying about how a stray sentence COULD be interpreted, the times when I wake up hyperventilating at 3 am because WHAT IF I've offended someone - these are a nightmare of my own creation.
+The times when I get panic attacks from worrying about how a stray sentence COULD be interpreted, the times when I wake up hyperventilating at 3 am because WHAT IF I’ve offended someone — these are a nightmare of my own creation.
 Realizing this is liberating.

 All that matters is that you keep making stuff and keep making it better.